rogerburton/curiosity/content/documentation/environments.md

 environment is similar to the running development environment.
 It has also access to man pages or Bash completion, but the later are not enabled automatically.

+## Environment variables

+When running `cty serve`, the location of the documentation and the example data files must be known by the application in order to serve them.
+Those locations can be passed by using the `--static-dir` and `--data-dir` command-line options.
+For convenience, the above environments contain two environment variables, `CURIOSITY_STATIC_DIR` and `CURIOSITY_DATA_DIR` that are set to the right values.
+Those environment variables take precedence over the command-line options.